Officers and Board of Governors

 At Large Governors —

-Linda Carlson, Sara Stewart Champion, Russell DeGrafft, Pauline Merrick, Donald A. Naples, Olivia Patch, Edwin W. Strickland II, Lisa M. Vasas
+Judith Bowen, Linda Carlson, Russell DeGrafft, Pauline Merrick, Donald A. Naples, Olivia Patch, Edwin W. Strickland II, Lisa M. Vasas, Keith Wilson

 Governors Emeritus —

 Dave Robison, owner of Old Bones Genealogy of New England, is a professional genealogist from Western Massachusetts.
 A frequent lecturer, he offers a variety of presentations and workshops both live and virtual throughout New England and the US.
 He was a speaker at the 2015 New England Regional Genealogical Conference (NERGC) in Providence, RI and serves as a Tri-Chair for the 2017 NERGC conference being held in Springfield, Massachusetts.
 Dave is also scheduled to speak at NERGC in 2017.
 He holds a Certificate in Genealogical Research from Boston University and the ProGen Program.
 Dave is an active member of several local, regional and national genealogical societies.
 He volunteers at genealogy research clinics at the Chicopee Library and the Western Mass Genealogical Society (WMGS).
 Dave is a member of NEHGS, CNYGS, the President of the Western Massachusetts Genealogical Society, recently elected to the CSG Board of Governors and was President of NEAPG in 2015.